iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_integration.rst

     Refreshing parameters when ``VTQ_REDO_READ`` is stuck

-In this example, we will set each modules' input parser to `Velocity mode <throttle_mode_maximums_directions>`.
+In this example, we will set each modules' input parser to :ref:`Velocity mode <throttle_mode_maximums_directions>`.
 This means that received throttle commands are applied as each modules' target angular velocity.
 More information about the different throttle modes can be found in the :ref:`Throttle Mode documentation<throttle_mode>`.
 We will be setting up the modules to work as if the quadrotor is set up as in the diagram below.